danfrz/PLEBTracker/README.md

 and wanted to implement what I've been learning by using other trackers.

 With this program, like other trackers, you can compose music (.plb modules) and listen to them.
-All of the sounds produced in this tracker are synthesized, meaning none of them are sample based.
+All of the sounds produced in this tracker are synthesized, meaning there are no samples.

-You can listen to some of the songs I have been working on in the examples/render/ folder.
+You can listen to some examples of (unfinished) songs written in this tracker in the examples/render directory.